MASTER OF ARTS IN MATHEMATICS EDUCATION (M.A.)

 Sir Isaac Newton made the statement, ďIf I have seen further than others, it is because I have stood on the shoulder of giants.Ē† In this statement, Sir Isaac Newton gave the essence of mathematics; it is a body of knowledge accumulated through cultural and historical development, and it is a shared experience.

-	The Masterís of Arts in Mathematics Education Program seeks to build upon the undergraduate degree through the extension of the width and breath of their mathematics background and through the enhancement of those skills and attributes which assist in the improvement of learning and teaching.† The programís conceptual framework is based upon the premise of extending the experienced teacherís instructional background in those subject areas that are pertinent to the secondary curriculum: function, algebra, and geometry.† The extension of the instructional background is contained within the casing of problem solving and research.† Problem solving and research should promote data collection, analysis, reflective thought, conjecture, and assessment which provide collaborative leadership to other experienced practitioners.† The growth will be demonstrated through the capstone project of the Portfolio and the comprehensive exams.
+The Masterís of Arts in Mathematics Education Program seeks to build upon the undergraduate degree through the extension of the width and breadth of studentsí mathematics background and through the enhancement of those skills and attributes which assist in the improvement of learning and teaching.† The programís conceptual framework is based upon the premise of extending the experienced teacherís instructional background in those subject areas that are pertinent to the secondary curriculum: function, algebra, and geometry.† The extension of the instructional background is contained within the casing of problem solving and research.† Problem solving and research should promote data collection, analysis, reflective thought, conjecture, and assessment which provide collaborative leadership to other experienced practitioners.† The growth will be demonstrated through the capstone project of the Portfolio and the comprehensive exams.

 The educational objectives of the program are

 1. to provide students with a solid foundation and understanding of mathematics;

 2. to enable students through study to appreciate both the aesthetic and practical aspects of mathematics.

 3. to provide experiences that will help students see that they will need to have a variety of teaching and learning strategies available at all times;

 4. to provide students with current theories regarding the psychological development of the learner, and an understanding of human dynamics found in the home, the school, and the community;